Learning About Legal Deposition Definition

 Any person without immunity to court proceedings can be summoned to a deposition in a lawsuit.

 Usually, when the other party to a suit is required to attend a legal deposition, the party is given notice of the time and place for the hearing.

 However, an independent party or witness may have no interest in the outcome of the case or be unwilling to testify.
 A deposition subpoena must be served to the witness in order to ensure their attendance and cooperation.

 A deposition subpoena is a court order that commands a witness to appear at a deposition hearing and answer questions from the attorneys.
 It is usually applied for by parties to a suit.
 Failure to obey the deposition subpoena would be treated as contempt of the court.

 Do I Need a Lawyer at My Deposition?

 An attorney should always be present with you before and during your deposition.
 The purpose is to assist you with understanding the kind of questions that will be asked and raise objections during the hearing.
-A lawyer is important to fully comprehend what is a deposition in law and how to properly strategize for a deposition.
+A lawyer is important to fully comprehend what is deposition in law and how to properly strategize.